 The refresh will also be timed to fit within industry planning processes.
-This will ensure that TfN is positioned to influence policy and investment decisions with a robust, evidence-based and up-to-date plan that makes the stakeholders across the North.
-With any revision of the Strategic Transport Plan we will undertake comprehensive consultation to ensure the Plan continues to reflect and promote the case for strategic transport investment in
+This will ensure that TfN is positioned to influence policy and investment decisions with a robust, evidence-based and up-to-date plan that makes the

+Strategic Transport Plan we will undertake comprehensive consultation to ensure the Plan continues to reflect and the North.